Crime Prevention and Child Safety Training

 The following is an overview of crime prevention and child safety training.

-Child Protection Training: Talking With Your Kids about Crime
+Talking With Your Kids about Crime Prevention

-Passing on fears and anxieties to children won't help them in the long run to deal with hard situations.
 Instead of accepting that crime is inevitable, parents should instead show their children that hard work can deter and prevent crime.
 Parents that join self-defense training classes with their children and also join neighborhood watch programs are often much better able to discuss crime with their children.

-Lastly, when talking to your kids about self-protection training and crime, you should always be clear that the child should exercise their self-protection skills against whomever threatens them.
 A majority of all child-abduction crimes are perpetrated by someone the child knows or likes.
 Because of this, it is important to prepare your child to use his or her skills whenever it is necessary.

 What follows are some times that you can use to talk to your child about crime and self-protection: